Spanly Docs

 • spanly_eu_…https://ingest.eu.spanly.com

-Any other prefix raises Invalid API key format (Python) or silently drops packets (TypeScript).
+Any other prefix raises Invalid API key format at construction in both SDKs.
 Generate a fresh key in the dashboard if unsure.

 4. Is anything actually being called?